glennj/exercism.io/r/collatz-conjecture/README.md

 # Collatz Conjecture

+Welcome to Collatz Conjecture on Exercism's R Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 The Collatz Conjecture or 3x+1 problem can be summarized as follows:

 Take any positive integer n.
 If n is even, divide n by 2 to get n / 2.
 If n is